fis-components/jquery/README.md

 - **exports/global**: Exclude the attachment of global jQuery variables ($ and jQuery) to the window.
 - **exports/amd**: Exclude the AMD definition.

+As a special case, you may also replace Sizzle by using a special flag `grunt custom:-sizzle`.

+- **sizzle**: The Sizzle selector engine.
+When this module is excluded, it is replaced by a rudimentary selector engine based on the browser's `querySelectorAll` method that does not support jQuery selector extensions or enhanced semantics.
+See the [selector-native.js](https://github.com/jquery/jquery/blob/master/src/selector-native.js) file for details.

+*Note*: Excluding Sizzle will also exclude all jQuery selector extensions (such as `effects/animatedSelector` and `css/hiddenVisibleSelectors`).

-Removing Sizzle is not supported on the `1.x` branch.
+*Note*: Removing Sizzle is not supported on the `compat` branch.

 The build process shows a message for each dependent module it excludes or includes.